Germany's Baerbock urges end to cycle of Mideast violence

 - Oops!Something went wrong.Please try again later.

-"Terrorism must end, people's humanitarian need must end, the region must emerge from the eternal cycle of violence," she said before leaving for Israel, where she met Israeli President Isaac Herzog on Sunday and was due to meet Foreign Minister Israel Katz.
+"Terrorism must end, people's humanitarian need must end, the region must emerge from the eternal cycle of violence," she said before leaving for Israel, where she met Israeli President Isaac Herzog on Sunday.

 While Israel had the right to defend itself against terrorism, civilians had to be better protected during military operations, she said.
 Baerbock called for a substantial increase in humanitarian aid to the Gaza Strip to combat hunger, disease and the cold.